VvsGitH/GIT_Commands/README.md

 ## **Version Control**
 - git status -> show which files are created/changed/deleted/renamed from the previous commit
 - git log -> show the history of the comits
+- git diff -> show the differences in all files in the working area since the last commit
-- git diff -> show the differences in all modified files in respect to the last commit
+- git diff --staged -> show the differences in all files in the staging area since the last commit
 ### Commit Procedure
 - git add *file_path* -> add file_name to the list of the files to commit (staging area)
 - git add . -> add all folder files to the stagig area
 - git commit -m 'comment' -> save the version of all the files in the stagin area
-- git commit -a -m 'comment' -> add all files to the staging area and save their version
 - git commit --amend -> modify the last commit: use to add/remove changes or to change the commit message
+### Discard changes in the working area
+- git restore *file_path* -> remove all the changes in the file done since the last commit (NEW WAY)
+- git restore . -> remove all the changes in all the files done since the last commit (NEW WAY)
+- git checkout *file_path* -> remove all the changes in the file done since the last commit (OLD WAY)
+- git checkout . -> remove all the changes in all the files done since the last commit (OLD WAY)
 ### Removing files from staging area
-- git restore --staged *file_path* -> remove the file from the staging area
+- git restore --staged *file_path* -> remove the file from the staging area (NEW WAY)
-- git reset *file_path* -> remove the file from the staging area
+- git restore --staged . -> remove all files from the staging area (NEW WAY)
-- git restore --staged . -> remove all files from the staging area
+- git reset *file_path* -> remove the file from the staging area (OLD WAY)
-- git reset -> remove all files from the staging area
+- git reset -> remove all files from the staging area (OLD WAY)
-### Restoring to the last commit
+### Restoring all branch to a particular commit
+- git reset --soft *commit-hash* -> move the HEAD to the specified commit; all changed are kept untouched in the staging area
-- git restore *file_path* -> bring the file version to the last commit
+- git reset --mixed *commit_hash* -> move the HEAD to the specified commit; all changed are kept untouched in the working area
-- git restore . -> restore all folder to the last commit
-- git checkout -- *file_path*
-- git reset --hard -> reset all files to the last commit
+- git reset --hard *commit_hash* -> move the HEAD to the specified commit and remove all changes from the files
-### Restoring to a particular commit
+### Restoring one file to a particular commit
-- git checkout *commit_hash* -- *file_path*
+- git restore --source *commit_hash* *file_path* -> put the old version of the file in the working area
-- git reset --hard *commit_hash* -> reset the entire repository
+- git reset *commit_hash* *file_path* -> put the old version of the file in the staging area and the current version in the working area.

 ## **Branches**
 - git branch -a -> shows all branches